What is Phishing Anyway?

 - Have the right productivity applications in place to detect and prevent phishing attempts

-Additionally, you can create multi-layered defenses by implementing the technical controls.
+Additionally, you can create multi-layered defenses by implementing technical controls.
 Some examples include:

 - SPF (Sender Policy Framework record) – the SPS records help identify mail servers that are authorized to send email on your behalf.
 This helps identify, detect, and prevent spammers and potentially phishing appearing that it comes from your domain.